MintonGroup/swiftest/docs/getting-started-guide/index.rst

 Central body gravity is modeled using the `SHTOOLS library <https://shtools.github.io/SHTOOLS/>`.
 It is necessary to build and install SHTOOLS before building Swiftest.
-Optionally the ``pySHTOOLS`` package may also be installed in order to use the tools to compute spherical harmonics cofficients for the central body when generating initial conditions, but is not required.
+Optionally the ``pySHTOOLS`` package may also be installed in order to use the tools to compute spherical harmonics coefficients for the central body when generating initial conditions, but is not required.

 Swiftest is written in Modern Fortran and must be compiled using an appropriate compiler.
 We recommend the Intel Fortran Compiler Classic